gluzangi/vagrant-devops/README.md

 aws ec2 import-key-pair --key-name "AccessPointKey" --public-key-material file://~/.ssh/id_rsa.pub
 ```

+- Make sure there is a Default VPC in the Zone intended to launch the App

 - Use *Vagrant-AWS* plugin that adds AWS provider to Vagrant to control and provision machines in Amazon Web Services.

 ### For Azure: